mkartik/Reflection_Chatbot/README.md

 ## Get Started

-### 1. Required packages can be installed from the requirements.txt file.
+### 1. Required packages can be installed from the requirements.txt file and the pretrained sentence embedding model can be installed using
+pip install -U sentence-transformers

 ### 2. Pretrained models are available in the pretrained_model folder.